nikscave/cavian/README.md

 Amended the logic to reset to first PRESET in loop. active group will persist.
 The input protection is a la Hagiwo, and I've not fried any of my arduinos yet ;-)

 **Save Banks** - when turning cavian off in vertical mode, right hand side buttons denote active bank 1 through 8.
 Now there are 63 save points in each bank!
 Plenty!
 Top left 3 buttons are Load/Save/Delete. there is no undo, so press carefully.

+**Bug fixes** - first step no longer missing on group looping and resetting.

 **Feedback / suggestions appreciated**